 has had the greatest, most extensive impact on my education to date." -Richie

 Read about the collaborative project three of our North Idaho schools are taking on this year in an article written by science teacher, Jamie Esler from Lake City HS here.

 For more information on this project, contact Kat Hall, Conservation Programs Director.

-If you are interested in becoming a sponsor for this project, contact Amanda Swan, Director of Development & Communications.
+If you are interested in becoming a sponsor for this project, contact Lisa Logan, Director of Development & Communications.

 Congratulations to Kat Hall and her team from Post Falls High School!

 were one out of three groups out of 14 to win $1,500 for project